billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    double-bytes, and words.
-For example, let's say that we had a string of bytes as ``string_start`` and wanted to access the third one (an index of 2 since we start counting the index at zero), and FIXMEAMPecx; held the value 2.
-If you wanted to load it into FIXMEAMPeax; you could do the following:
+For example, let's say that we had a string of bytes as ``string_start`` and wanted to access the third one (an index of 2 since we start counting the index at zero), and
+   %ecx; held the value 2.
+If you wanted to load it into
+   %eax; you could do the following:

    ::

       movl string_start(,%ecx,1), %eax

-   This starts at ``string_start``, and adds ``1 * %ecx`` to that address, and loads the value into FIXMEAMPeax;.
+   This starts at ``string_start``, and adds ``1 * %ecx`` to that address, and loads the value into %eax;.

 indirect addressing mode
    Indirect addressing mode loads a value from the address indicated by a register.
-For example, if FIXMEAMPeax; held an address, we could move the value at that address to FIXMEAMPebx; by doing the
+For example, if %eax; held an address, we could move the value at that address to %ebx; by doing the
    following:

    ::